Welcome to Wills!

 Applications for residency must be submitted through the Central Application Service (CAS) of the San Francisco Matching Program.
 We do not require additional materials or paperwork.
 Only applicants who meet the eligibility and selection requirements will be considered.

-After July 1, 2020 we will begin accepting applications for the class starting in July 2022.
-Deadline for receipt of materials from CAS is October 1, 2020.
+After July 1, 2021 we will begin accepting applications for the class of 2026.
+Deadline for receipt of materials from CAS is October 1, 2021.
 After all applications have been reviewed by the entire committee, invitations to interview will be extended in mid-to-late November.
-Interviews will be held in December
+Interviews will be held in December.

 For more information on the application process, please email: firstname.lastname@example.org.